dev3fyfy/sample-nodejs/README.md

 You can learn more about the App Platform and how to manage and update your application at https://www.digitalocean.com/docs/apps/.

+## Deleting the App ### Learn More ##
+## Learn More ##
+You can learn more about the App Platform and how to manage and update your application at https://www.digitalocean.com/docs/apps/.

 ## Deleting the App #

 When you no longer need this sample application running live, you can delete it by following these steps: